JmpsWork/popfile-maker/docs.md

 * ``allow_reoccuring`` - If set to true, allows randomly made bots to be used as templates for future waves.
 * ``wave_support_chance`` - The chance that any wave will have mission support, if allowed.
 * ``wave_support_strength`` - The base strength value that support bots will have to work with.
+* ``wave_support_amount`` - The possible amount of separate support missions that a wave can have, each with their own weighted chance.
-* ``wave_support_amount`` - The possible amount of bots in each mission support, each with their own weighted chance.
+* ``wave_support_bot_amount`` - The possible amount of bots that can be used for each support mission, each with their own weighted chance.
 * ``wave_strength_growth`` - How fast the exponential curve grows in relation to money.
 Keep this value very small for good results.
 * ``wave_strength_steep`` - A float number which determines where the curve grows.
 * ``wave_strength_alt_mult`` - The alternate strength function's multiplier, stacked with the base strength multiplier.